Gemini Notebook

-NotebookLM (Google NotebookLM) is a research and note-taking online tool developed by Google Labs that uses artificial intelligence (AI), specifically Google Gemini, to assist users in interacting with their documents.
+Gemini Notebook (previously Google NotebookLM; LM short for "Language Model") is an online research and note-taking retrieval-augmented generation tool developed by Google Labs that uses artificial intelligence (AI), specifically Google Gemini, to assist users in interacting with their documents.

-Google describes NotebookLM as a "virtual research assistant".
-The team building the product includes popular science author Steven Johnson and product manager Raiza Martin.
+Gemini Notebook is known for its Audio Overviews feature, which generates podcast-like discussions about the uploaded content.
+Google describes Gemini Notebook as a "virtual research assistant".
+The product was created by popular science author Steven Johnson, product manager Raiza Martin, and computer scientist Adam Bignell.

+Another popular feature is Video Overview which turns the content in a notebook such as notes, PDFs, and documents into an AI-generated video summary with narration and visuals.
+Other features in the app includes slides, diagrams, charts, images, flashcards, and data tables.
+As of June 2026, Gemini Notebook runs on Gemini 3.5 models.

 History

-NotebookLM was first introduced in May 2023 under the experimental name Project Tailwind, presented as an AI-driven notebook capable of learning from user-provided documents.
+Gemini Notebook was first introduced in May 2023 under the experimental name Project Tailwind, presented as an AI-driven notebook capable of learning from user-provided documents.

 In 2024, Google rebranded the tool as NotebookLM and began rolling it out more broadly to researchers, students, and enterprise testers.

 On October 17, 2024, Google removed the software’s “experimental” status, signaling its transition into a stable product.

 In December 2024, the company launched a paid tier named NotebookLM Plus for enterprise customers and Gemini Advanced subscribers via Google Workspace and Google Cloud.

-Additional developments (2023–2025)

 Throughout late 2024 and early 2025, Google continued expanding NotebookLM’s availability and feature set.
 On February 10, 2025, Google extended NotebookLM Plus to individual users through the Google One AI Premium subscription plan, following its initial enterprise-only launch in December 2024.

-As part of its broader AI strategy, Google introduced deeper integrations with Gemini, allowing NotebookLM to leverage multimodal reasoning, audio generation, and improved long-context processing in early 2025.
-These updates made the platform more competitive within enterprise research, academic workflows, and professional documentation management.
+On July 16, 2026, Google rebranded NotebookLM to Gemini Notebook, and introduced a secure cloud computer for each notebook that enables native code execution for data analysis.
+The update allows the AI to generate interactive outputs like charts and spreadsheets while integrating deeper with the broader Gemini ecosystem and Google Search.